-National Key Performance Area IDP Strategic Objectives Highlights Challenges Basic service delivery roads, storm water given Alternative forfull landfill sites and ensure compliance , , , Scarcity of Water Resources Regional Bulk Water Community demand might grow impatient and a risk of protests in Rouxville and Smithfield. services, and portable Maintenance of the water network remains to be the key challenge Mohokare regraveling of roads Equipment for service delivery is still a challenge Due to budget constraints.
-Development Grow Mohokare LM: Local Economic development with SALGA an LED Funding for the LED programmes identified in the plan Adhoc programmes by assisting agencies related to LED assist local SMMEs, including FS CoGTA are being undertaken.
-Only one official, a Manager is responsible for the unit, accounting to the Municipal Manager, however plans are underway to come up with strategies of partnering with an implementing agency to ensure economic growth and Sustainability in Mohokare.
+National Key Performance Area IDP Strategic Objectives Highlights Challenges Basic Service Delivery Basic service delivery On-going maintenance of roads, storm water given the little capital available is a move in the right direction Alternative forfull landfill sites and ensure compliance Upgrading of most of our purification facilities, Scarcity of Water Resources Regional Bulk Water Community demand might grow impatient and a risk of protests in Rouxville and Smithfield.
+Maintenance of the water network remains to be the key challenge The completion of the Mohokare regraveling of roads Equipment for service delivery is still a challenge Due to budget constraints.
+Local Economic Development Grow Mohokare LM: Local Economic development Funding for the LED programmes identified in the plan assisting agencies related to LED assist local SMMEs, Only one official, a Manager is responsible for the unit, accounting to the Municipal Manager, however plans are underway to come up with strategies of partnering with an implementing agency to ensure economic growth and Sustainability in Mohokare.

-National Key Performance Area IDP Strategic Objectives Highlights Challenges Keep Mohokare safe and clean carried out through the EPWP programme that relate to environmental management programmes have been undertaken.
+National Key Performance Area IDP Strategic Objectives Highlights Challenges Environmental Management Keep Mohokare safe and clean carried out through the EPWP programme that relate to environmental management programmes have been undertaken.
 Partnerships with schools, clinics on implementing the environmental health the Municipality.
-Sustainability and maintenance on improvement of registered land fill sites.
+Sustainability and